Surf Forecasts and Marine Weather - No Hype - Just the Facts!

 MJO/WWB/Wind Projections:

-OLR Models: (3/24) A weak Active MJO (cloudy sky's) was over the dateline with a solid Inactive Phase building into the KWGA today.
-The statistic model indicates the Inactive MJO is to track east filling the KWGA on day 5 of the model run building to strong status filling the KWGA on day 10 of the model run holding on day 15 of the model run.
-The dynamic model depicts the same thing initially but with the Inactive Phase all but gone on day 10and neutral on day 15.
+OLR Models: (5/1) A weak Inactive MJO (dry air) was over the KWGA today.
+The statistic model indicates the Inactive MJO tracking east and east of the KWGA on day 5 of the model run with a solid Active Phase (wet air) easing into the KWGA and filling it on day 10 of the model run holding on day 15.
+The dynamic model depicts the same thing initially but with the Active Phase fading on day 10 and gone with a neutral MJO in control on day 15.

-Phase Diagrams - 2 week forecast (CA and GEFS): (3/25) The statistical model depicts the Active signal was modest over Africa today.
-The forecast indicates it is to move to the East Indian Ocean over the next 15 days at between weak to moderate status.
-The dynamic model indicates the same thing but at weak status.
+Phase Diagrams - 2 week forecast (CA and GEFS): (5/2) The statistical model depicts the Active signal was weak over the West Maritime Continent today.
+The statistical model indicates it is to move to the West Pacific at moderate strength 2 weeks out.
+The dynamic model indicates it is to push east then stall over the far West Pacific at very weak status 2 weeks out.

-40 day Upper Level Model (assumed to be a statistical model and 1 week ahead of what is occurring at the surface): (3/25) A moderate Inactive MJO pattern (dry air) was over the KWGA today.
-The Inactive MJO is to track east through the KWGA through 4/9 at moderate to strong status.
-A modest Active MJO (wet air) is to follow moving over the KWGA on 4/19 tracking east while building some through the end of the model run on 5/4 filling the KWGA.
+40 day Upper Level Model (assumed to be a statistical model and 1 week ahead of what is occurring at the surface): (5/2) A modest Active MJO pattern (wet air) was starting to build over the West KWGA today.
+The Active MJO (wet air) is to be filling the KWGA 5/7 holding through 5/17 then weakening and moving east.
+After that a weak Inactive MJO (dry air) is to start filtering into the KWGA 5/27 and then filling it through the end of the model run on 6/11.

 CFSv2 3 month forecast for 850 mb winds, MJO, Rossby etc - Alternate link